 The shells of the nuts have a unique soapy-like quality when added to water and are naturally antibacterial.
 This makes them a perfect natural alternative to regular detergents.

-When you add warm water to the soap nuts it releases its natural saponins, and it is this ‘juice’ that cleans your hair, body, and clothing.
+When you add warm water to the soap nuts, it releases natural saponins, and it is this ‘juice’ that cleans your hair, body, and clothing.

 How to make soap nuts shampoo

-You can also make a powder with your soap nuts, check out the directions for making soap nut shampoo powder here.
+You can also make a powder with your soap nuts.
+Check out my directions for making soap nut shampoo powder here.

 Here’s how to make your soap nuts shampoo: